 Many people start to notice already in their 40s and 50s that the small fonts are not as clear to their eye anymore.
 If you have noticed reading a book is not as clear as it used to be, or struggle to see your phone, you may have the early signs of presbyopia – a natural age-related near vision decline.
 This is not a disease and happens sooner or later to almost everyone.

-To choose the suitable product you need to know the parameter called additive (ADD) – additional power for near-vision.
-This number will be indicated in your glasses prescription.
+To choose the suitable product you need a normal reading glasses prescription.
 Dr. Lensor's office glasses come with high-quality lenses to offer you the maximum comfort working in a modern office environment.
-However, if you are not happy with the product, you can return them conveniently within 14 days.
+However, if you are not happy with the product, you can return them conveniently within 30 days.